The Untold Story of the Witches of Oz. |

 The Wizard🧙🏼♂️

 The Wizard himself could be taken to symbolise corrupt politicians.
-He is an unqualified leader who lies to the public to get what he wants.
-Once he is in control, the Wizard continues this strategy, unconcerned with who he might hurt in the process.
-Once he discovers he is Elphaba’s true father, the Wizard leaves Oz in lieu of owning up to his mistakes.
-He never comes clean to the huge population that he has been so dishonest with, maintaining until the end that he is not a crook (Shmoop Editorial Team, 2008).
+He's an unqualified leader who lies to the public to get what he wants.
+Once he's in control, the Wizard continues this strategy, unconcerned with who he might hurt in the process.
+Once he discovers he's Elphaba’s true father, the Wizard leaves Oz in lieu of owning up to his mistakes.
+He never comes clean to the huge population that he has been so dishonest with, maintaining until the end that he's not a crook (Shmoop Editorial Team, 2008).

 Themes